UniteForHumanity/UniteForHumanity/readme.md

 Unite for Humanity is a two-day hackathon focused on the use of open source technologies to address humanitarian issues and pursue the UN's <a href="http://globalgoals.org/">GlobalGoals</a>.
 The Unite for Humanity Hackathon strives to create solutions to some of our worlds most pressing problems.

-Crowdsourcing Platform<br>
-Presenter: Radia Funna, OITC<br>
-Example site: <a href="https://unite.un.org/ideas/">https://unite.un.org/ideas/</a><br>
-Unite Ideas is a crowd sourcing platform where the United Nations post challenges for the tech community.
-Devise a solution that will augment the platform functions (e.g. from a one way into a two way communication device. )

 Counter Terrorism Messaging<br>
 Humana Khan, Executive Director of Muflefun.org<br>
 Mubin Shaikh, Counterterrorism Expert